 After many centuries of paganism becoming part of The Church, from A.D.
-1500-1700 the Church was for all intents and purposes guite dead (Sardis).
-It was in desperate need of revival.
-During this dark period of time, a real effort was made by devoted followers of Christ, such as Martin Luther and many others, to wake up the church and have it return to it's original glorious doctrine of salvation by grace through faith.
-The scriptures were translated into languages that the people could read and therefore have the Word of God for themselves.
+1500-1700 the Church was, for all intents and purposes, quite dead (Sardis), and was in desperate need of revival.
+During this dark period of time, a real effort was made by devoted followers of Christ, such as Martin Luther and many others, to wake up the church and have it return to its original glorious doctrine of salvation by grace through faith.
+The scriptures were translated into languages that the people could read and therefore, have the Word of God for themselves.
 The stage was finally set for a revival of the church.
 This revival (represented by the church at Philadelphia) happened in A.D.
-1700-1900, when pulpits around the globe were once again afire for the gospel of Jesus Christ.
+1700-1900, when pulpits around the globe were once again set afire for the gospel of Jesus Christ.
 The fresh wind of The Holy Spirit breathed life back into The Church and gave rise to many great preachers such as Taylor, Wesley, Finney, Whitfield, Spurgeon, and D.L.
 Moody.
-This era of revival has been unprecedented in the age of the church, and the gospel message was indeed taken into all the world, which brings us to the modern church age 1900present day (represented by Laodicea).
-There could not be a better word to describe this church age that we are currently living in than "lukewarm".
-Just like Laodicea, we look around at our nice homes, nice jobs, and beautifully adorned churches and convince ourselves that we are doing ok.
+This era of revival has been unprecedented in the age of the church, and the gospel message was indeed taken into all the world, which brings us to the modern church age 1900-Present Day (represented by Laodicea).
+There could not be a better word to describe the church age in which we are currently living than "lukewarm".
+Just like Laodicea, we look around at our nice homes, nice jobs, and beautifully adorned churches and convince ourselves that we are doing just fine.
 People are content with just a little "religion" to round out their busy lives.
-Oh they try to "be good" and follow most of the Christian rules, but by and large the Church today, especially in America, is devoid of any consuming fire.
+Oh, they try to "be good" and follow most of the Christian rules, but by and large, the Church today, especially in America, is devoid of any consuming fire.
 We have replaced being Spirit-filled and eager, with the need to be entertained by the music and wowed by the message of our preachers.
 The Church has become more about the show, than about worshipping in truth and in spirit.
-We think we are just fine, but sadly, Christ will one day tell us otherwise.
+We think we are doing well, but sadly, Christ will one day judge us otherwise.
 Lukewarm churches make Him sick (Revelation 3:16).
-We need to get back to the basics of doing church, when it was always about Christ.
+We need to get back to the basics of doing church, when it was about loving Christ and the spreading of His gospel.

-Today, we are ordaining two new deacons.
-I will be preaching a charge sermon to these two men today, but also a charge to the Church of Jesus Christ as well.
-We need to get to work.
+If the Church is to be all that Christ intended, we need to get to work.
 Ephesians 4 tells us that we are to be about "Building Up" The Body of Christ.
-This is the purpose of The Church: to make disciples.
+The purpose of The Church is to make disciples.

 Disciples are to be taught and trained, so that they will one day become leaders who make more disciples, and the cycle continues.
 If we are to become the kind of church that Jesus will be pleased to call His own, then we must, under the direction of His Holy Spirit, "build up the church".
-We must Build it in HUMILTY, Build it in MEEKNESS, and Build it in PATIENCE never forgetting to love those whom Christ loves.
-The purpose of every Christian leader is to work diligently, so that each of his disciples finishes "ahead" of him.
-Jesus said that the greatest in His kingdom would be the one who puts himself in last place (Matthew 26:16).
+We must Build it in HUMILITY, MEEKNESS, PATIENCE, PRAYER, and in the TEACHING of sound doctrine, never forgetting to LOVE Christ, as well as, those whom He loves.
+The purpose of every Christian leader is to work diligently, so that every disciple finishes "ahead" of him.
+Jesus said that the greatest in His kingdom would be the one who routinely puts himself in last place (Matthew 26:16).
 Imagine a church where everyone there was striving to help others to become greater than themselves.
 That is the kind of church that we have been commanded to build here at Freedom.
-So lets start BUILDING IT !
+So let's start BUILDING IT!

-Build it in HUMILITY
+Built in HUMILITY